*** Updated April 27, 2021 ***

 COVID-19 Vaccine Information

 Multi-dose COVID-19 vaccines cleared by the FDA for emergency use have been developed by Pfizer and Moderna and may be available in your area.
-Others may soon be available as well.
-COVID-19 vaccines may only be available initially to certain demographic groups, first responders or hospital staff in your area.
+Johnson & Johnson have also developed a single dose vaccine with emergency use approval by the FDA.
+Vaccines are available to all California adults at this time.

 Orange County vaccine distribution information page: